Nine Dragon River

 Dubois—“Call me Heck”—drove us to the Get Dead Drunk Saloon and parked in the small paved lot by the road.
 Kane unfolded himself from the too-small rear seat where he had insisted on riding and we left Heck to wait with the Jeep.
 The asphalt was sticky in the heat of the sun; the humidity was higher than in Củ Chi, the greenery greener, the trees larger, the grass softer, the bushes fuller, everything that grew plumped with water.

 In the front yard of the saloon, a Vietnamese worker wearing a cone hat was overwatering the banana tree and the honeysuckle bush—the source of the mud puddle.
 The grass, a bright spring chartreuse, dripped from the watering.
 Instead of going in the front door, Kane led the way around back between two recycled airplane fuel tanks used to hold water for showers.
 Sun heats the water all day, and the tanks keep the heat in most of the night.
 The system works even when the sky is overcast during monsoon because infrared still gets through.
 With enough storage capacity, it’s pretty efficient.
-But with 500 people fighting over ten 50-gallon drums, the situation I’d had to put up with in Vũng Tàu where I’d spent two months, the system fails pretty badly.
+But with 500 people fighting over ten 50-gallon drums, the situation I’d had to put up with in Vũng Tàu where I’d spent my first two months incountry, the system fails pretty badly.
 By the time I’d managed to work showers in, the hot water had almost always been used up; I’d become inured.

 Sgt.
 Kane knocked and waited.
 I field-stripped my cigarette.
 “Those things’ll kill you,” he said carefully, as if avoiding a fight.

 “Someday I’ll worry.”
 The door was pulled open by a tall, willowy woman in tropical fatigues without nametags or rank insignia.
 She was Special Services, not military, and dressed that way for comfort.